 The person performing the hearing screening should give the parents the following information in clear, non-technical terms and in the native language of the family.

-- Provide results of the screening whether the newborn passed or did not pass the hearing screening and what the results mean.
+- Provide results of the screening whether the newborn passed or did not pass the hearing screening, and explain what the results mean.

 - The results should be conveyed verbally and in writing to the parents using a standard notification form prepared explicitly for this purpose.

 - Provide written notification to the parents if an infant needs a repeat hearing screening.
 If the infant did not pass the initial screening the parents should understand the importance of obtaining a repeat hearing screening as soon as possible.
-When screeners discuss results with families, they should be careful not to downplay a refer result but also not alarm the families.
+When screeners discuss results with families, they should be careful not to downplay a refer result.

 - Schedule the repeat hearing screening appointment with parents prior to discharge if an infant does not pass the initial screening.
 If the infant is in the NICU and does not pass the ABR screening, refer the family to a pediatric audiologist for a diagnostic evaluation.